giampiportatile/PREPARE-Challenge-Phase-3/README.md

 # PREPARE-Challenge-Phase-3
-Proof of Principle Demonstration for Phase 3 of PREPARE CHALLENGE  "Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" .
+PREPARE CHALLENGE  "Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" .

 Link to the phase 3 of the competition: https://www.drivendata.org/competitions/304/prepare-challenge-phase-3/